 The cost of starting a Family Group is minimal.
-The tool kit, DVD and all resources and promotional materials are free to download and can be printed and customised to suit your needs.
-Steering Group members and 'buddies' give their time and support free of charge.
-However, if Steering Group members, 'buddies' or group members from neighbouring parishes visit you to speak during Mass or to support you during the planning and launch of Family Groups, it is standard practice for the hosting parish to cover the cost of the visitors' travel and any other 'out of pocket' expenses they may incur.
+The tool kit and all promotional materials are free to download and can be printed and customised to suit your needs.
+The DVD can be viewed for free online but if you would like to purchase your own copy for £5 (including P&P) it can be ordered using the Order Form in parish Tool Kit.
+Steering Group members give their time and support free of charge.
+However, if Steering Group members or group members from neighbouring parishes visit you to speak during Mass or to support you during the planning and launch of Family Groups, it is standard practice for the hosting parish to cover the cost of the visitors' travel and any other 'out of pocket' expenses they may incur.